 - Avoid using commonly known information such as birthdays, family names or pet names, and change your passwords frequently.

 - Do not share your login, password, secure token or any other information that allows access to your online banking account.
-Never leave them in an area that is not secure.

 - Avoid using automatic login features and do not save passwords on your computer.